 Extended hospital list

 Extended hospital list: increase the number of hospitals you can use, mostly in the Greater London area.
-This is instead of Expert Select, our core route to treatment or the standard Key hospital list
+This is instead of Expert Select, the core route to treatment or the standard Key hospital list

 Other treatment and therapies

 You can choose to add ‘other treatment and therapies' to your policy which gives you access to GP referred treatment from specialists including physiotherapists, osteopaths, chiropractors and acupuncturists.
 This cover is especially useful if you have a sports injury or if you need treatment for recovery from whiplash after an accident.
 You can claim for up to a total of 10 sessions per condition, every policy year.
 Minor GP surgery is also covered under the policy, up to £100 per procedure.

 No claim discount protection